matter-labs/zksync-data-dump/README.md

 ### Dataset Statistics

+You can download the full dataset from our data portal at [https://data.zksync.dev](https://data.zksync.dev).
+The dataset description and schema are available in the [./data/](./data/) directory.
+Jupyter notebooks for quick exploration and analysis are provided in the [./notebooks/](./notebooks/) directory.
+For loading and processing the data, we recommend using the [Polars](https://github.com/pola-rs/polars) library.

+We descibe the dataset statistics below:

 - **Transactions:** 327,174,035
 - **Blocks:** 29,710,983
   - Block range: 1 (February 14th, 2023, 14:22:22) to 29,710,983 (March 24th, 2024, 00:00:00)